-Bindu Dadlani, Founding Fellow IOC at McLean Hospital, Harvard Medical School affiliate and Bindu Power Coaching participates in the 8th Annual Coaching in Leadership and Healthcare Conference offered by the Institute of Coaching, McLean Hospital, and Harvard Medical School.
-The Harvard Conference in Leadership and Healthcare took place at the Renaissance Boston Waterfront Hotel.
-Bindu attended the VIP Reception on September 24 and the Leadership and Healthcare Conference on September 25 and 26.
+Bindu Dadlani, Founding Fellow IOC at McLean Hospital, Harvard Medical School affiliate participates in the 8th Annual Coaching in Leadership and Healthcare Conference.
+Thus, offered by the Institute of Coaching, McLean Hospital, and Harvard Medical School.
+Further, the Harvard Coaching Conference in Leadership and Healthcare took place at the Renaissance Boston Waterfront Hotel.
+Indeed, Bindu Power Coaching has been attending since then all VIP receptions and conference tracks and keynotes to enhance her scientific-based coaching knowledge further.
+Thus, she will participate again in the Coaching in Leadership and Healthcare Conference on October 18 and 19, 2019.

-The Harvard Coaching Conference was an energizing and groundbreaking event featuring keynotes by world-renowned coaching leaders.
-Tracks in Leadership, Health, and Well-Being, Coaching, Positive Psychology, Behavioral Psychology, Neuroscience, Advanced Practice, Learning, Inspiration, and Networking gave me a new perspective.
+In brief, the Harvard Coaching Conference was an energizing and groundbreaking event featuring keynotes by world-renowned coaching leaders.
+For example, tracks in Leadership, Health, and Well-Being, Coaching, Positive Psychology, Behavioral Psychology, Neuroscience, Advanced Practice, Learning, Inspiration, and Networking gave me a new perspective.
 Especially on how to apply and practice advanced coaching skills in leadership to enhance outcomes.

 “Harvard is home to the largest and most distinguished neuroscience enterprise in the world.
 The Future of Brain Science is Here, revealing the mysteries of the human brain.”